haonguyenuet/fin-app/README.md

 - **Touch Interactions** – Pinch-to-zoom, crosshairs, and dynamic scaling.

 This required deep optimization techniques, manual calculations, and careful use of **Flutter's CustomPainter** to keep performance smooth without relying on external libraries.

-### 2.2 Symbol List

-Displaying a **real-time symbol list** with prices introduces another layer of complexity:

-- **Selective Updates** – Avoid re-rendering the entire list when only a few symbols update.
-- **Dynamic WebSocket Management** – Subscribe to visible symbols and unsubscribe from off-screen ones to optimize performance and reduce network load.
-- **Scalability** – Binance supports thousands of trading pairs, meaning updates come in fast and frequently.
-A naive approach could overwhelm the app with unnecessary UI rebuilds.

-This part of the project demands a smart **state management strategy**, along with techniques like **lazy loading, viewport tracking, and granular updates** to ensure smooth performance.

 ## 3. Tech Stack